pingcap/docs-cn/system-variables.md

 - This variable indicates the location where data is stored.
 This location can be a local path or point to a PD server if the data is stored on TiKV.
 - A value in the format of `ip_address:port` indicates the PD server that TiDB connects to on startup.

+### ddl_slow_threshold

+- Scope: INSTANCE
+- Default value: `300`
+- DDL operations whose execution time exceeds the threshold value are output to the log.
+The unit is millisecond.

 ### default_authentication_plugin

 - Scope: GLOBAL
 - Default value: `mysql_native_password`
+- Possible values: `mysql_native_password`, `caching_sha2_password`
 - This variable sets the authentication method that the server advertises when the server-client connection is being established.
 Possible values for this variable are documented in [Authentication plugin status](/security-compatibility-with-mysql.md#authentication-plugin-status).
 - Value options: `mysql_native_password` and `caching_sha2_password`.
 For more details, see [Authentication plugin status](/security-compatibility-with-mysql.md#authentication-plugin-status).

-### ddl_slow_threshold

-- Scope: INSTANCE
-- Default value: `300`
-- DDL operations whose execution time exceeds the threshold value are output to the log.
-The unit is millisecond.

 ### foreign_key_checks